0cjs/8bitdev/src/tmon/README.md

   recently used addresses so you need not continually re-type them and allowing you to intersperse hex and ASCII data input.
-* Efficient use of the display, allowing you to display just what you need and minimise non-informational printing to reduce useful information scrolling off the screen.
+* Efficient use of the display, allowing you to display just what you need and minimise non-informational printing and other unnecessary output to reduce the frequency of useful information scrolling off the screen.

 The monitor requires a terminal or display that has a non-destructive backspace character (i.e., moves the cursor back without erasing what's